t2kx/PracticalDevOpsTraining/Exercises/exercise06.md

 1. Copy the `.gitignore` file from [Exercise-6-VSTS-Source-Control](Assets/Exercise-6-VSTS-Source-Control/.gitignore) into the new local directory.

-1. **Discussion points:**
-   * Overview about functionality of Visual Studio's *Team Explorer*
-   * Point out that VSTS works with any Git client (e.g. demo git CLI or Git Extensions)

 1. In Visual Studio's *Team Explorer*, goto *Changes*, review the changes that Visual Studio has detected (see image below), and commit your changes.<br/>
    ![Commit Changes](img/commit-changs.png)